particle-iot/docs/src/content/reference/firmware.md

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
 This argument length is limited to a max of 63 characters.

+When using [SYSTEM_THREAD(ENABLED)](/reference/firmware/#system-thread) you must be careful of when you register your functions.
+At the beginning of setup(), before you do any lengthy operations, delays, or things like waiting for a key press, is best.
+The reason is that variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
+Calling Particle.function after the registration information has been sent does not re-send the request and the function will not work.

 ```cpp
 // EXAMPLE USAGE